 In-game rewards tokens are usually less valuable and less scarce, while governance tokens represent a more unique token that also has added benefits in the form of smart contracts.

-Additionally, the governance token should be listed on a CEX (centralized exchange) in order to convert into fiat currency, such as USD, EUR, or GBP.
-If not possible, you should at least find it on Decentralized exchanges like PancakeSwap or SushiSwap where you can swap it for USDT / USDC, the most popular stablecoins nowadays.
+The governance token should be listed on a CEX in order to convert into fiat currency, such as USD, EUR, or GBP.
+If not possible, you should at least find it on decentralized exchanges like PancakeSwap or SushiSwap, where you can swap it for USDT / USDC, the most popular stablecoins nowadays.

 The play-to-earn business model is the latest development in the games industry.
 It’s a business model that embraces the concept of an open economy and provides financial benefits to all players who add value by contributing to the game world.